 Thailand is famous for its food, so it’s no surprise that most tourists visiting Thailand want to explore the country’s cuisine.
 The best way to do so is by taking either a food tour or a cooking class.
 At Expique, we are slowly becoming food experience experts – following the launch of The Market Experience: Our Cooking School in Bangkok’s Flower Market, we now offer both!
 Nevertheless, here’s a wider look at your options for the most unique and the best cooking classes in Bangkok and elsewhere in Thailand.

-Both Bangkok and Chiang Mai have an abundance of cooking schools, but the reality is that it’s possible to find someone offering classes just about anywhere in Thailand.
+Both Bangkok and Chiang Mai have an abundance of Thai cooking schools, but the reality is that it’s possible to find someone offering classes just about anywhere in Thailand.
 Most classes are similar, with a standard offering of teaching a soup, a curry, and a stir-fry.
 Some classes aim to woo customers by offering to teach lots of dishes (as many as 15 in four hours!) at a bargain price.
 Other schools change the menu every day, and others allow you to learn whatever you want to.
 Most schools offer just a half-day class but, it you want to go back home an expert in Thai cooking, there are a few out there that offer longer sessions!

 In Bangkok, the huge diversity of cooking classes means prices can run anywhere from 1,000 to 4,000 baht per person.
 In Chiang Mai, cooking classes are so commonplace that they have become almost a commodity – plenty of schools offer classes for 1,000 baht or less, but there are also some more unique offerings based on the city’s outskirts.